-If you activate files which contain viruses, they will infect the system.
+If you activate files that contain viruses, they will infect the system.
 Thus, most anti-virus programs including Windows Defender wouldn’t allow opening a file or executing any associated program if they suspect the file/program could trigger a virus attack.
 In such a case, you would encounter the error – Operation did not complete successfully because the file contains a virus.

 It is possible that this message can occur even for known programs.
 In this case, it could be a false alarm.
 Anti-virus software products treat every unverified external file as a threat.
 So let’s have a look at possible solutions to fix it.